AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 ## Presets

-For common functional areas in webapps you can choose from more than one option using special _"preset"_ configuration variables.
+For common functional areas of webapps you can choose from more than one option using special _"preset"_ configuration variables.

 The list of available presets currently includes:

 ### UI preset

 It is possible to pick from three options:
 - `nuxt-ui` - full https://ui.nuxt.com/ via `@nuxt/ui` connector module **[RECOMMENDED]**
 - `tailwind` - only https://tailwindcss.com/ via `@nuxtjs/tailwindcss` connector module